niplav/site/microfiction.md

 ----

-> “In general, my reaction to that kind of thing is *sound of someone trying to strangle a laptop*”
+> “In general, my reaction to that kind of thing is-” *sound of someone trying to strangle a laptop*

 ----